 Please note that for the practicum courses listed above, considerable time is required in addition to the regularly scheduled lecture and seminar.
 Further information about practicum requirements will be specified in class.

-One Required Research Course option *3 (e.g., EDPY 503, Qualitative Methods of Education Research; EDPY 505, Quantitative Methods)
+One Required Research Course option *3 (e.g., EDPY 503, Qualitative Methods; EDPY 505, Quantitative Methods)

 During their M.Ed. program, students will complete a thesis.
 The thesis should involve conducting a valid research study under the supervision of a faculty member.
-The thesis is intended to prepare students to undertake the doctoral dissertation.
-Students’ supervisor will assist in identifying a research question, designing the study, and writing up the thesis.
+The thesis is intended to prepare students to undertake the doctoral dissertation and is carried out under the guidance of a supervisor who will assist in identifying a research question, designing the study, and writing-up the thesis.

 4. FGSR Requirements